Academic Performance

 A graduate student shall be dismissed from the University if one or more of the following conditions occur:

-• The student receives a fourth course grade of C or lower;
+- The student receives a third course grade of C or lower;

 A student shall be dismissed by the Graduate School for failure to meet University requirements as stated above after the academic unit confirms that there are no extenuating circumstances.
 A student can also be dismissed if the student's academic department recommends dismissal by submitting a Recommendation for Academic Dismissal form (a letter may be attached) from the Graduate Coordinator, approved by the Department Head (if applicable) and the Academic Dean, clearly stating the departmental requirements the student failed to meet.

 Upon review and approval of the reason(s) for dismissal, an official academic dismissal letter from the Dean of the Graduate School is sent to the student via email to the student's MSU account.
-The letter informs the student that any schedule of classes for the following semester(s) will be dropped, and the Graduate School places an academic dismissal hold on the student’s record to prevent further enrollment.
 The student may refer to the Graduate Catalog for information regarding the appeals process (see Academic Dismissal Appeal Procedure).
 A student who has been dismissed from a graduate program and has not been reinstated via the appeal process cannot apply for readmission into that program, except by meeting the conditions necessary to request Academic Amnesty (see Academic Amnesty).
+Students are entitled to only one academic dismissal appeal.

 Grade Appeal